wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

 **Device provisioning steps**

-Follow these steps to provision each end user device onto your organisation’s network in preparation for distribution to end users.
+Follow these steps to provision each end user device onto your organization’s network in preparation for distribution to end users.

 These instructions assume the device is new or the operating system has been wiped and reinstalled.